Virgil knows the way

 For work with real confidentiality lines - a client book, deal work - Virgil Pro adds walls inside your own record.
 A lens fences one client or project.
 Inside Client A's lens, Client B doesn't leak: if an answer would need Client B's material, Virgil refuses and says so, instead of quietly blending the two.
 Lenses and their walls are a Pro feature - on Core, your record is one open room.

 We treat the wall as the product's hardest promise, so it gets the harshest testing we know how to run: adversarial rounds whose only job is to breach it.
-When a round finds a crack - and rounds have - the fix lands with a test that fails without it, and mutation checks prove the tests actually bite.
+When a round finds a crack - and rounds have - the fix lands with a test written red first: it fails against the unfixed code, so we have watched it catch the bug before we trusted it.
 The wall's failure mode is refusal, not leakage: malformed state reads as empty, never as someone else's rows.

 No wall is beyond breach, ours included.
 The claims we'll stand behind are narrower and true: it's enforced in code rather than by etiquette, it fails closed, and we attack it ourselves before you rely on it.

-One deliberate exception, disclosed: bulk import.
-When you import years of chat history, a one-time distillation pass uses a model (Mistral, via OpenRouter) to turn that text into dated facts.
+Two deliberate exceptions, both disclosed.
+Saving a fact sends its text once to ZeroEntropy, which turns it into a search vector so recall can find it later - an embedding model, so it cannot summarize, answer, or rewrite.
+And bulk import: when you import years of chat history, a one-time distillation pass uses a model (Mistral, via OpenRouter) to turn that text into dated facts.
 It reads the imported text once, at import, and is never in the loop again.

 And the standing rules: Virgil trains no models on your record, and nothing you store is sold or shared.
 You pay for Virgil - that's the whole business.
 There's no ad model and no data business behind it.